saikumaryerra/quiz-django/README.md

 ####Role of Player

 * play quiz and see score
-* can chek scores of all users
+* can check scores of all users

+* commented out password authorisation code in settings.py